top of page

 Artist Statement

 From “get ready with me” videos to reels of “the 7 essentials you need in your purse right now,” and “the latest fashion trends,” young women and teenage girls’ TikTok and Instagram feeds are filled with all the ways they need to better themselves.
-None of these posts are inherently bad or directly meant to harm anyone.
-However, seeing video after video of how you need to better your life in unachievable ways leaves the self feeling disenchanted.
-Women are perpetually conditioned to conform and perform for others.
-In the 1970s, feminist film theorist Laura Mulvey and artist Cindy Sherman outlined the ways in which the male gaze conditions women to internalize their sense of self.
-This ideology has only become more pronounced in the last fifty years through the expansion of mass surveillance and social media.
-Today, the targeted social media ads, influencers promoting products, and videos telling women how to create the perfect life cause young women to self-objectify.
+At first glance, these posts oftentimes seem harmless; however, seeing video after video of how you need to better your life in unachievable ways leaves the self feeling inadequate.

-Through mixed media drawings, I expose the psychological alienation generated by performing the normative societal expectations of femininity.
-Only fragments of the image are rendered to completion, coinciding with the ways in which women are picked apart and objectified in the media and society.
-The marks and space around the figure serve as a form of psychological self-expression for the internal conflict that arises from the critical self-evaluation I, and many other young women, have grown accustomed to with the use of the internet and social media.
+Through mixed media drawings, I expose the absurdity of the beauty industry propelled by social media by exaggerating the images we are exposed to every day.
+I ironically juxtapose digital elements of social media against drawn marks that perform as beauty products.
+Oftentimes only fragments of the image are rendered to completion, coinciding with the ways in which women are picked apart and objectified in the media.
+By mixing figuration and abstraction and calling on feminist theorists, I highlight the internal conflict that arises from the critical self-evaluation I, and many other young women, have grown accustomed to with the use of the internet and social media.

 bottom of page